toitouine/ChessAI/README.md

 # Chess AI
-This is a chess AI, still in progress, using Java and Processing 3.
+This is a chess AI, still in progress, using Processing 3.
 It's based on the negamax algorithm with alpha-beta pruning and transposition table.

 You need to install the library ControlP5 and Processing Sound in order to use it.